TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Night vision | Not fitted | &bull; Not supported <br /> &bull; Not fitted <br /> &bull; Fitted <br /> &bull; Error |

 This one doesn't seem to do anything in my testing.
 My L405 has the surround cameras, and when it's dark out, I can turn on the front camera and the camera goes into an infrared mode similar to what the reverse camera does when it's dark out.
 It did that irrespective of what this setting is.
-I mean hey, at least we have night vision!
-It would be cool to have a secondary night vision camera that is roughly at windshield height though.
+I mean hey, at least we have some sort of night vision!
+It would be cool to have a secondary night vision camera that is roughly at windshield height though, and one that displays in the driver's cluster instead of the center screen.

 **Deployable sidesteps / Retractable running board**